-As you know, marketing is a great way to help build brand awareness, increase sales and keep you one step ahead of the competition.
+As you know, marketing is a great way to help build brand awareness, increase sales, and keep you one step ahead of the competition.
 This Balboa Capital blog entry explains how to create a marketing plan for your small business.

 Evaluate your current marketing plan.

 Create a business strategy.

-Start by looking at your product or service and determine how it meets the needs of your intended audience.
-Also, look at your business’ strengths, weaknesses and areas of opportunity to help formulate a position for your brand.
-In addition, one critical component of brand strategy is a competitive analysis, so write down what your main competitors are doing in terms of marketing, pricing and service offering.
+Start by looking at your products or services and determine how they meet your intended audience’s needs.
+Also, look at your business’s strengths, weaknesses, and areas of opportunity to help formulate a position for your brand.
+In addition, a competitive analysis is a critical component of a marketing plan, so write down what your main competitors are doing in terms of marketing, pricing, and service offering.

 Determine your goals.

-Your campaign will be a key driver behind your small business’ success, so you need to set realistic goals of what you want to achieve.
-Obviously, every business has its own unique situation, but some of the more common goals are increased brand awareness, sales/revenue improvements, bigger profits, and a greater return on investment.
+Your campaign will be a key driver behind your small business’s success, so you need to set realistic goals for what you want to achieve.
+Of course, every small business has its unique situation.
+Still, some common goals are increased brand awareness, sales and revenue improvements, more significant profits, and a greater return on investment.

 Establish a budget.

-This is perhaps the most difficult part of marketing.
-With big goals and tiny budgets, small business owners often have a hard time determining which offline and online advertising strategies are the best for their specific goals.
-Print advertisements are expensive and have a limited run, whereas flyers, postcards and e-mail campaigns are more targeted and can cost less.
-Then there is social media marketing, which is fast-becoming one of the most widely used forms of online communications by large and small businesses alike.
+This is perhaps the most challenging part of marketing.
+With big goals and small budgets, business owners often have difficulty determining which offline and online advertising strategies are the best to include in their marketing plan.
+For example, print advertisements are expensive and have a limited run, whereas flyers, postcards, and e-mail campaigns are more targeted and cost less.
+Then there is social media marketing, which is fast becoming one of the most widely used forms of online communications by large and small businesses.

 Complete your plan.

 The final step is to put pen to paper and complete your marketing plan.
-Summarize it into an easy-to-read document that includes a summary, situation analysis, market opportunities, sales goals, advertising strategies, and monthly budget.
+Then, summarize it into an easy-to-read document, including a summary, situation analysis, market opportunities, sales goals, advertising strategies, and a monthly budget.